The Twilight Saga: New Moon: Music

 The score for New Moon was composed by Alexandre Desplat while the rest of the soundtrack was chosen by music supervisor Alexandra Patsavas, who also produced the Twilight soundtrack.
 The Twilight Saga: New Moon: Original Motion Picture Soundtrack was released on October 16, 2009, by Patsavas's Chop Shop label, in conjunction with Atlantic Records.
 It debuted at number two on the Billboard 200 albums chart, and climbed to number one a week later after selling 153,000 copies in its first full week of release.

+Notable tracks from the album include "Meet Me on the Equinox", by Death Cab for Cutie, which was written specifically for the film and which debuted September 13, 2009 during the MTV Video Music Awards.

 Distribution

 Marketing

 In February 2009 it was announced that the franchise would take the name The Twilight Saga with the book's title separated by a colon, though the title that appears on-screen is simply New Moon.
 The first promotional poster was released on May 19, 2009.
 On May 31, Robert Pattinson, Kristen Stewart, and Taylor Lautner revealed the film's first trailer at the MTV Movie Awards.
 Following the release of the trailer, two scenes from the film were presented at the 2009 San Diego Comic-Con.
 A 14-second preview of the second trailer was released online on August 12, 2009, and the full-length trailer was featured before theater showings of the film Bandslam.
 The film's third trailer was shown at the MTV Video Music Awards on September 13, 2009.
 Spike TV also aired a new trailer at the 2009 Scream Awards on October 27, 2009.

 American Idol finalist Allison Iraheta hosted an 8-minute block prior to the showing of the film in over 1,200 theaters across the United States, where she talked about her upcoming album and played some tracks, including "Friday I'll Be Over U", "Pieces", and "Trouble Is".
 In addition, prior to the film's release, author Stephenie Meyer made an appearance on The Oprah Winfrey Show to promote the film.